trunghjieu2506/tp/docs/DeveloperGuide.md

 Runs continuously when the program is in `loan` mode.
 Reads the user input, generates commands using `LoanCommandParser` and executes the commands.

 #### LoanCommandParser
 Contains methods to parse commands from various user inputs.
 Due to the large amount of attributes in each `Loan`, the parsers would ask for user inputs sequentially.
+The commands would then call the respective methods in `LoanManager` to get or modify information.

 An example simplified sequence diagram of the `EditReturnDateCommand` is shown below: